BARCUD MOTOR CLUB

 Class C – Novices

-- b) Awards for Best Under 1400 (or similar), Best Mixed Crew or Best Presented Car do not count when ascertaining which class you should enter, as above.
+b) Awards for Best Under 1400 (or similar), Best Mixed Crew or Best Presented Car do not count for which class you should enter, as above.

 Awards will be presented as follows:-